crnicholson/StratoSoar-MK2/README.md

 One of the goals of StratoSoar was to make an affordable and open source system for anyone to perform stratospheric research, so all the files are avilable for free.
 This means that you can construct StratoSoar from scratch. **A guide to do this will be available soon.**

 If you don't want to wait, you can order all the parts for the PCB from the BOM, order the PCB from JLCPCB using the gerbers, and 3D print all the parts according to the 3D files.
 You would then have to order carbon fiber rods, and cut them to size.
-You would have to make a wing out of an material you want.
+You would have to make a wing out of any material you want.
 Finally, you would have to be comfortable with SMD soldering according to the PCB files.

 ## Helpful Sources and Credits